Rangoli: Colours and designs

 The rangoli's most important element is being colourful.
 These are auspicious symbols that have a central role in the design.
 The designs are passed down from one generation to the next as they are made – and is required to make these symbols.
 Traditionally, each new generation learns the art and thus a family keeps the tradition intact.
 Some major symbols used in rangoli are the lotus flower and its leaves, mango, Tue vase, fish, different kind of birds like parrots, swans, and peacocks, human figures, and foliage.
 Rangoli is often made on special occasions like Diwali.
 Some special patterns for Diwali Rangoli are the Diya also called Deep, Ganesha, Lakshmi, flowers or birds of India.
 The patterns include the face of Hindu deities, geometric shapes peacock motifs, and round floral designs.
 Many of these motifs are traditional and are handed down by the previous generations.
 This makes rangoli a representation of India's rich heritage and the fact that it is a land of festivals and colour.
 People celebrate Diwali with rangoli patterns.

 Materials

 The materials used to make the rangoli are easily found everywhere.
 Therefore, this art is prevalent in all homes, rich and poor.
 Normally the major ingredients used to make rangoli are: Pise rice solution, the dried powder made from leaves, colour, charcoal, burned soil, sawdust, and similar substances.
 Rangoli is also created using coloured powdered quartz, rice, dry flour, flower petals, turmeric (pasupu), vermillion (sindooram) and coloured sand.
+Since 2025, coloured sand rangoli products have been recalled in Australia and New Zealand due to potential asbestos contamination.